 - Tap another volcano, such as Hualalai, to measure between the two volcanoes.

-- On the toolbar, select Overflow and select Basemap to open the Basemap gallery.
+- On the toolbar, tap Overflow and tap Basemap to open the Basemap gallery.
 Scroll to see the available basemaps.
-Select Oceans or another basemap.
+Tap Oceans or another basemap.

 The basemaps you see might differ, as Explorer honors the basemap gallery of your organization.